Azure/batch-shipyard/recipes/OpenFOAM-Infiniband-IntelMPI/README.md

-# OpenFOAM-TCP-OpenMPI
+# OpenFOAM-Infiniband-IntelMPI
-This recipe shows how to run [OpenFoam](http://www.openfoam.com/) on Linux using OpenMPI over TCP in an Azure Batch compute pool.
+This recipe shows how to run [OpenFoam](http://www.openfoam.com/) on Linux using Intel MPI over Infiniband/RDMA Azure VM instances in an Azure Batch compute pool.
 Execution of this distributed workload requires the use of [multi-instance tasks](../docs/80-batch-shipyard-multi-instance-tasks.md).

 ## Configuration